jamesmh/coravel/README.md

 Otherwise, please **always** create an issue first ;)

-## Coravel Pro

-Check out [Coravel Pro](https://github.com/jamesmh/coravelpro) for professional visual admin tools that seamlessly integrate into your .NET Core web apps.
-Includes:
+## Need Something More Powerful?

+For those who need even more power than Coravel offers, I'm building a professional suite of admin tools that are an extension of Coravel: [Coravel Pro](https://www.pro.coravel.net/).

+It includes:

 - Database persisted scheduling
 - A beautiful UI to manage your jobs/invocables
 - Health metrics dashboard
-- Easily configured tabular reports of your data (supports aggregation/complex projections)
+- And more!